cagery/unet-onnx/README.md

 ## The model details

 - On the "UP" path, it uses `bilinear` upsampling instead of `transposed` convolutions (deconvolutions).
 Bilinear will have less weights but it won't be good as transposed for higher spatial resolutions.
+- Input of the provided ONNX model is [1,3,1080,1920] for batch size, channels, height and width.

 ```
 UNet(